Obstructions to convexity in neural codes: Background

 \subsection{Simplicial complexes}

-An abstract {\em simplicial complex} on $n$ vertices is a set of subsets ({\em faces}) of $[n]$ that is closed under taking subsets\footnote{Thus, the empty set is in every simplicial complex.
-However, for simplicity, we omit the empty set when listing the faces of simplicial complexes arising in examples.}.
+An abstract {\em simplicial complex} on $n$ vertices is a nonempty set of subsets ({\em faces}) of $[n]$ that is closed under taking subsets.
+(Thus, the empty set is an element of every simplicial complex.)
 That is, if $\Delta$ is a simplicial complex, then $\sigma\in\Delta$ and $\tau\subset\sigma$ implies $\tau\in \Delta$. {\em Facets} are the faces of a simplicial complex that are maximal with respect to inclusion.

 For a code $\mathcal{C}$ on $n$ neurons, $\Delta(\mathcal{C})$ is the smallest simplicial complex on $[n]$ that contains $\mathcal{C}$:

 Note that two codes on $n$ neurons have the same simplicial complex $\Delta$ if and only if they have the same maximal codewords (which are the facets of $\Delta$).
 For a face $\sigma \in \Delta$, the {\em link of $\sigma$ in $\Delta$} is the simplicial complex